alphagov/government-service-design-manual/data-style-guide/index.md

 Keep in mind these useful tips when creating your charts.

-* Start axes at zero unless good reason not to (i.e. data is clustered at high values).
+* Start axes at zero unless there's good reason not to (i.e. data is clustered at high values).
 * Do not say too much, limit the number of data sets.
 * If needed, put legend at the top of the chart in the same order as the data in the chart.
 * Maximise the space available to the chart and remove chartjunk.
 * Include units of measurement in the chart title or directly on the axis, avoid doing both.
 * Keep colours simple, do not repeat/alternate or use opposites.
-Use the GDS [palette](https://docs.google.com/a/digital.cabinet-office.gov.uk/spreadsheet/ccc?key=0AtlK1009bUPidEJVVEtVc0dURnJySnNoX2s5VGhYemc#gid=0)   * Use the same colour when reporting a single data set
+Use the GDS Colour palette.
+* Use the same colour when reporting a single data set

 Keeping your visualisation simple will help the data tell its own story.